IFVARB - The Infinite Flight Virtual Airline Regulatory Board

 Stage 0- Prerequisites

 The following are the requirements needed to be a VA CEO.
 We consider the CEO to be the overall leader of a VA, and they should be the person who applies.
-Please do not apply if you don’t meet these requirements; they are in place for a reason and we cannot make exceptions in the interests of consistency and fairness.
+Please do not apply if you don’t meet these requirements; they are in place for a reason and we cannot make exceptions in the interests of consistancy and fairness.